mcrowder65/rejecting-promise-TEACHING/script.md

 outer
 ```

-Now we can see that outer is asdf not found.
+Now we can see that the outer catch is the one printing the error and handling the rejection.

-Now wait a second, do you remember that before undefined was getting printed before?
+Now wait a second, do you remember that before we added the .catch, undefined was getting printed?

 That's because the .then console.log never gets run because something errored out beforehand.

-Let's go ahead and update `asdf` to be `Corgi` again
+Let's go ahead and update `Maltese` to be `Corgi` again

 We can see that Winter White is printing, everything is good to go, all promises are resolving just fine.